St George’s Hospital Milk Bank

 Donating breast milk is incredibly rewarding, and very easy.
 If you’re considering becoming a donor the following information tells you all you need to know.

 You can begin donating as soon as breastfeeding is established.
-Your baby must be no older than 5 months old when you begin and you can continue to donate until your baby is 6 months old or when your baby starts weaning, as the composition of your milk will change during this stage.
+Your baby must be no older than 12 weeks when you begin and you can continue to donate until your baby is 6 months old or when your baby starts weaning, as the composition of your milk will change during this stage.
 Your body will supply more milk to cope with the demand of expressing so you can be sure you will still have enough milk for your own baby.
 You will need a freezer to store your expressed milk in

 You cannot donate if you smoke, use drugs or have had a blood transfusion since 1980.
 There are some other health reasons which may exclude you but the milk bank team will discuss these with you.